dogtopus/SoftPotMagic/README.md

 # SoftPotMagic

-SoftPot multitouch (up to 2 positions) or blob detection library for Arduino.
+SoftPot multitouch (up to 2 positions) and gap measurement library for Arduino.

 ## Usage